Find Your Perfect School

 Location: San Francisco, California

-The Online Bachelor Degree in Art History Program at the Academy of Art University offers the same curriculum rigor and has the same faculty as the on-campus degree program.
-Students are provided with topics that’ll develop their research and analytical skills to help them develop competency in the job market.
+The Online Bachelor’s Degree in Art History Program at the Academy of Art University offers the same curriculum rigor and has the same faculty as the on-campus degree program.
+Students are provided with topics that will develop their research and analytical skills to help them develop competency in the job market.

 Students may choose between a Bachelor of Arts and a Bachelor of Fine Arts.
 Both degree programs have studio coursework requirements.
 Those who want intensive visual arts coursework with a hint of general studies should pursue a BA degree.
 On the other hand, students who want to focus on art and design with broader general studies should pursue the fine arts program.